 Baking with Milk Powder

-When baking with powdered milk, you don’t have to pre-mix the milk.
-Instead, just add the milk powder to the dry ingredients.
-Then add the water to the wet ingredients.
+You don’t have to pre-mix the milk when baking with powdered milk.
+Instead, add the milk powder to the dry ingredients.
+Then, add the water to the wet ingredients.

 Using Nonfat Milk Powder Instead of Whole Milk

-To use nonfat milk powder instead of whole milk, just add 1 Tbsp. of neutral-tasting oil per 1 cup of mixed milk.
-This will replace the fat that was removed from the nonfat milk before drying.
+To use nonfat milk powder instead of whole milk, add 1 Tbsp of neutral-tasting oil per 1 cup of mixed milk.
+This will replace the fat removed from the nonfat milk before drying.

 Making Coffee Creamer with Powdered Milk

-To make liquid coffee creamer out of powdered milk, just use ½ the amount of water when mixing.
-You can also just add the powdered milk directly into your coffee.
+To make a liquid coffee creamer out of powdered milk, use ½ the water when mixing.
+You can also add the powdered milk directly into your coffee.

 If you use nonfat milk powder to make your creamer, you might want to add a small dash of coconut oil to the coffee to get a creamier texture.